Tired of your children fighting, from arguments to hitting each other? Apply these tips on how to stop kids from fighting once and for all.

 Not only do we parents tend to jump in needlessly, we also feel compelled to “get to the bottom of things.”

-No wonder we’re ready to tear our hair out when the kids fight when that’s what we’re dealing with.
+No wonder we’re ready to tear our hair out when they fight.

-Except I’ve found that it’s much more effective to focus on something else first: calming everyone down.
-Your kids will be intensely emotional at that point and in no state to listen to what you’re saying, much less apply any of the lessons you’re hoping they learn.
+Except I’ve found that it’s much more effective to focus on calming everyone down first.
+Your kids will be emotional at that point and in no state to listen to what you’re saying, much less apply any of the lessons you’re hoping they learn.